maximthomas/blazewall/README.md

 ```bash
 docker-compose up --build
 ```
-After all the services started go to `http://example.com:8080/`, you will see an entry point page that is avialable to all users.
+After all the services started, go to `http://example.com:8080/`, you will see an entry point page that is available to all users.
 Click on the `Try to Authenticate` button.
-You will be redirected to the page `http://example.com:8080/user` protected by `gateway-servce`.
+You will be redirected to the page `http://example.com:8080/user` protected by `gateway-service`.

-`gateway-service` checks wheater user is authenticated or not, if he is not, redirects him to the `auth-service` `http://auth.example.com:8081/auth-service/v1/users`
+`gateway-service` checks whether the user is authenticated or not, if he is not, redirects him to the `auth-service` `http://auth.example.com:8081/auth-service/v1/users`

 Enter default credentials: login `admin` and password `password` to authenticate.